feature image

 Fukubishi and Kagerou Café

-The Fukubishi motto is “Confections put a smile on people’s faces.”
-It creates products that incorporate local flavors while being both traditional and full of originality, and is best known for three sweets: Yuzu-monaka, Hamayu, and Kagerou.
+The Fukubishi motto is “confections put a smile on people’s faces.”
+It creates products that incorporate local flavors, while being both traditional and full of originality, and is best known for three sweets: Yuzu-Monaka, Hamayu, and Kagerou.

-Fukubishi opened Kagerou Café in 2016, the only place where Nama-kagerou, a version of Kagerou filled with freshly whipped cream, can be eaten.
-Several Nama-kagerou varieties are on sale at any given time, some filled with matcha cream or chocolate cream, others topped with seasonal fruits.
+In 2016, Fukubishi opened Kagerou Café, the only place where Nama-Kagerou, a version of Kagerou filled with freshly whipped cream, can be eaten.
+Several Nama-Kagerou varieties are on sale at any given time, some filled with matcha cream or chocolate cream, others topped with seasonal fruits.
 These sweets go exceptionally well with pour-over coffee.
+On weekday lunchtimes, the café also serves a range of dishes, including deep-fried pork cutlet sandwiches, spaghetti bolognese, egg sandwiches, a Hamburg steak and deep-fried shrimp set, seafood gratin, and a “hearty soup” set.

-On weekday lunchtimes, the café also serves a range of dishes, including deep-fried pork cutlet sandwiches, spaghetti bolognese, egg sandwiches, a hamburg steak and deep-fried shrimp set, seafood gratin, and a “hearty soup” set.
 These sweet and savory foods guarantee delicious memories of Wakayama.
 Various other local souvenirs are available for purchase from PRESENT HOUSE, next to the Kagerou Café parking lot.

 image image image image image image